puniverse/timewarp/README.md

 `System.currentTimeMillis()`, `System.nanoTime()`, `Thread.sleep`, `Object.wait(long)`
 and any other operation relying on timeouts.

+## Usage

+1. Clone and build the repository with `./gradlew` or use Maven artifact `co.paralleluniverse:timewarp:0.1.0-SNAPSHOT` from the Sonatype snapshot repository (`https://oss.sonatype.org/content/repositories/snapshots`)

+2. Add the JAR file to your bootstrap classpath with `-Xbootclasspath/a:[timewarp jar]` and as an agent with `-javaagent:[timewarp jar]`

-Use one of the provided clock classes: `SystemClock`, `ScaledClock`, or `ManualClock`, and install the clock using the `VirtualClock` class.
+3. Install one of the provided clocks, `SystemClock`, `ScaledClock`, or `ManualClock`, using the `VirtualClock` class.

 ## License